evelynharbison/slate/source/index.html.md

 ### All floors in all buildings

-  > Results for all buildings all floors
+  > Results for all buildings all floors:

   ```shell
   curl -XGET \